“An old French governor’s mansion turned contemporary, buzzy hotel with mouth-watering Khmer cuisine, just minutes from the iconic Angkor Wat”

 Remember baby and child equipment may be limited or need pre-booking

-FCC Angkor is in the centre of Siem Reap Town, 3 blocks from the main strip, overlooking the Siem Reap river and minutes away from Cambodia's magnificent Angkor Wat.
+FCC Angkor by Avani is in the centre of Siem Reap Town, 3 blocks from the main strip, overlooking the Siem Reap river and minutes away from Cambodia's magnificent Angkor Wat.

 Fly into Siem Reap International Airport (7km).
 If you're flying in from abroad, aim for Bangkok, then take a connecting flight.